Blockstream/greenlight/docs/src/getting-started/index.md

 byte secret), the bitcoin network the node runs on, and the identity to use when communicating with the node.

-See the [security](reference/security.md) page for details on how the signer ensures that operations it signs off originate from an authenticated app.
+See the [security][sec] page for details on how the signer ensures that operations it signs off originate from an authenticated app.

 ## Scheduler